Sonic0/changeAPTproxyState/README.md

  OPTIONS
     -i, --interface       Check if the specified interface is up, then the proxy will change or not -p, --port            Set the port of the Proxy.
-Default port: 8080 -h, --help            Print this help
+Default port: 8080 -d, --debug           Enable debug mode to print more information -h, --help            Print this help
     -v, --version         Print script information